 - Future growth.
 You need the loyalty of your customers to sustain your business, especially when you roll out new products or initiatives.
 If there aren’t people around to get excited about new products and services, companies can wear themselves thin because they focus on the basics that need to be fixed rather than healthily expanding.

 - Get ahead of the competition.
 With every industry getting more and more competitive, it’s more important than ever to be at the top of your game.
 The last thing you want is a new competitor stealing clients or customers, especially if you can offer a solution for those customers.
-This competition should encourage organisations to focus not only on new business but also on retaining existing customers.
+This competition should encourage organizations to focus not only on new business but also on retaining existing customers.

 - Proactive business strategies.
 Some problems arise seemingly out of nowhere and businesses must adapt as needed.
 Others, though, can be identified in advance by closely watching customer churn, which means you can put certain procedures in place to prevent serious losses.
 If you can predict customer churn after measuring it over time, you can do more to prevent it than wait until it is too late.